Here are some small home cooking maxims and considerations. Some may seem obvious to you, but you will see what you need to remember ;)

 If you have children or grandchildren, make them feel welcome in the kitchen (except of course when handling something dangerous such as hot oil, hot caramel, or something very delicate).

-Encourage them to get their fingers in and handle everything (not knives or dangerous utensils, of course), let them stir with a spoon, mix with hands, dip a finger into the chocolate to crumble, and especially taste the food, even if it is not cooked!
-It’s now or never to get ready to try new things, new tastes, new combinations.
+Encourage them to get their fingers in and handle everything (not knives or dangerous utensils, of course).
+Let them stir with a spoon, mix with hands, dip a finger into the chocolate to crumble, and especially taste the food, even if it is not cooked!
+It’s now or never to get ready to try new things, new tastes and new combinations.
 In short, help them open their eyes and minds.

 9. Be scrupulously clean

-Sometimes we tend to forget that for the rest of the home, but the cleanliness in the kitchen is vital.
+Sometimes we tend to forget this in the rest of the home, but tcleanliness in the kitchen is vital.
 Without going too far and becoming obsessive, remember to:

-- Clean the countertop with soap, especially if you were peeling muddy vegetables on it.
+Clean the countertop with soap, especially if peeling muddy vegetables on it.

-… nor an exact science so you can try something that comes into your head.
-You can have a flop, but never mind, you’ll do better next time!
+… nor an exact science, so you can try anything that comes into your head.
+You can have a flop, but never mind; you’ll do better next time!